 President Andrew Shepherd: Well I sure hope the Sydney issue refers in some way to a problem we're having with Australia, because if it's anything else-

-When Sydney meets with Shepherd to break off their relationship (before she ends up doing the opposite), she gets flustered with Andrew's light-hearted snarkery and starts to raise her voice irritably, which Andrew still takes in jovial stride:
+- When Sydney meets with Shepherd to break off their relationship (before she ends up doing the opposite), she gets flustered with Andrew's light-hearted snarkery and starts to raise her voice irritably, which Andrew still takes in jovial stride:

-And then this exchange after their night together, before Sydney departs for home amidst a press frenzy:
+- And then this exchange after their night together, before Sydney departs for home amidst a press frenzy:

-Andrew: I'm sorry, we'll do this better next time.
+President Andrew Shepherd: I'm sorry, we'll do this better next time.

-Sydney: I'm no expert, but I thought we did it pretty good this time.
+Sydney Ellen Wade: I'm no expert, but I thought we did it pretty good this time.

 President Andrew Shepherd: Good.
 My nervousness exists on... several levels.
 Number one, and this is in no particular order, I haven't done this in a pretty long time.
 Number two, uh, any expectations that you might have, given the fact that I'm... you know...

-Sydney: [approaching seductively] The most powerful man in the world?
+Sydney Ellen Wade: [approaching seductively] The most powerful man in the world?

-Shepherd trying to get a feel for what Sydney thinks of him:
+- Shepherd trying to get a feel for what Sydney thinks of him:

 Shepherd: She didn't say anything about me?